NSL4A Press Releases and Statements

 National Security Leaders for America Highlights Businesses’ Rights Concerning Federal Deployments

-NSL4A invites our national security partners and media to join the West Philadelphia Corridor Collective’s October 14 Zoom briefing to help business leaders prepare for potential National Guard deployment and increased Immigration and Customs Enforcement (ICE) activity in their communities.
-The briefing will feature two NSL4A speakers: the Honorable Patrick J. Murphy, former Under Secretary of the Army, Member of Congress from Pennsylvania, and captain in the U.S. Army Reserve; and retired Brigadier General Dave McGinnis, former Assistant Secretary of Defense.
-They will be joined by Jonathan Grode, U.S. Practice Director and Managing Partner of Green & Spiegel, LLP.
+NSL4A invites partners and media to the West Philadelphia Corridor Collective’s October 14 Zoom briefing to help business leaders prepare for potential National Guard deployments and increased ICE activity.
+NSL4A speakers include former Under Secretary of the Army Patrick J. Murphy and retired Brig.
+Gen. Dave McGinnis, joined by Jonathan Grode of Green & Spiegel, LLP.

 Read More